Wednesday, August 31, 2016

 Uh, what?

 I couldn't wrap my head around that.
-It just didn't computer.
+It just didn't compute.
 What literature is there that's financial in nature?
 What do they read?
 Dave Ramsey?

 Then I finally realized what the kid must have actually meant.
 He didn't have a financial literature class, it was a financial literacy class.